 If all else fails, you can go to the small claims court to try to recover losses.

-In England and Wales, small claims up to £10,000 can be made online at moneyclaim.gov.uk – not an easy website to use, but it’s probably more convenient and cheaper than visiting your local county court.
+In England and Wales, small claims can be made online at moneyclaim.gov.uk – not an easy website to use, but it’s probably more convenient and cheaper than visiting your local county court.

 You cannot make a claim by phone, but you can get advice by emailing MCOL@hmcts.gsi.gov.uk or calling 0300 123 1057.
-You will have to pay a fee starting at £25, which you will normally get back from the other side if you win.
+You will have to pay a fee, which you will normally get back from the other side if you win.

-In Scotland, small claims are limited to £3,000 and you cannot claim online – but advice and claim forms can be found here.
-A similar limit applies in Northern Ireland, but you can claim online.
+In Scotland, small claims are limited and you cannot claim online – but advice and claim forms can be found here.
+In Northern Ireland you can claim online.

 The normal outcome of a successful claim should be to put you in the financial position you would have been in if the goods or services had done what they were supposed to do.
-You should also get interest on any loss at 8% a year and get your costs reimbursed.
+You should also receive interest on any loss and get your costs reimbursed.
 You might get a little extra for emotional distress, but probably no more than £100.

-There is a new website called resolver.co.uk, which automates most of these processes for you and stores the trail of correspondence securely.
-It covers energy, insurance, retail, telecoms, motoring and home support services, travel – and plans to extend to other areas soon.
+There’s a website called resolver.co.uk, which automates most of these processes for you and stores the trail of correspondence securely.
+It covers energy, insurance, retail, telecoms, motoring, home support services and travel.

 Do you use social media?
 Twitter is another tool you can use to complain.
 Find out more...